ProtoXCode/Atlas-Protocol/docs/logbook.md

  - Issue with how to start up PySide6, it at least now runs on Fedora, but only the GUI alone.
  - Dependencies made a lot of issues, removed the files, added a setup script that clones, builds and sets up the wrapper paths using pathelf.
  - Still issue with SegFault, might be ABI mismatch, linking things not needed etc. My trusty sidekick had lots of ideas.
+ - Added some PyTests:
+   - Issues with rotate.
+   - Make compound needs to throw exception when no model added.
+ - Added logging.

 ---